An oculoplastic procedure is a type of surgery done around the eyes. You may have this procedure to correct a medical problem or for cosmetic reasons.

 What to Expect

 For most procedures, you will be able to go home the same day you have surgery.
-Your procedure may take place in a hospital or an outpatient facility.
+Your procedure may take place in a hospital, an outpatient facility, or the provider's office.

-During the procedure, your surgeon may place special contact lenses on your eyes.
-These lenses help keep your eyes open and shield them from the bright lights of the surgical room.
+During the procedure, your surgeon may place special opaque contact lenses on your eyes.
+These lenses help protect your eyes and shield them from the bright lights of the surgical room and any lasers that your surgeon may use.

 Your recovery will depend on your condition and the type of surgery you have.
 Your provider will give you specific instructions to follow.
 Here are some tips to keep in mind: